-MaxWeb will withhold payment of any balance (regardless of the indicated Threshold) until the first commission for a client is more than 30 days old.
+MaxWeb will withhold payment of any balance (regardless of the indicated Threshold) until the first offer for an affiliate is more than 30 days old.

 In addition, you must have five (5) unique purchases as part of our Initial Payment requirement.

 This requirement is in place to protect MaxWeb Affiliate program from fraudulent activity.